SARAWAK is joining forces with PCMA to give the world’s first academic journal on the benefits created by business events global reach.

 Business Events Sarawak officials signed an agreement with the Professional Convention Management Association for the PCMA to be a strategic partner in developing the International Journal of Business Events and Legacies (IJBEL) in North America and worldwide.

-The agreement was signed in Columbus, Ohio, during the PCMA Convening Leaders conference, which came to a close yesterday.
+The agreement was signed in Columbus, Ohio, during the PCMA Convening Leaders conference.

 IJBEL is the world’s first academic journal to merge business events and legacy topics under one title, a BESarawak spokesman said.
 It publishes “high quality research, reviews and viewpoints offering wide and varied perspectives on business events issues for the events industry practitioners, researchers, academicians, students and event enthusiasts”.